C2SM/event_registration/README.md

 ## Feedback

-If you use this setup, you will like extend & improve the scripts.
+If you use this setup, you will likely extend & improve the scripts.
 I would be glad if you could contribute back via email or pull-request.